A CueHit logo.

 After shipping and iterating on the satisfaction surveys, we're seeing a lot of positive impact.

-Our customers are reporting high response rate, some seeing 50% response rate - a 9x increase compared to before using CueHit!
+Our customers are reporting high response rates, with some seeing 50% response rates — a 9x increase compared to before using CueHit!

 Responders are now receiving more relevant and fast feedback.

-Police chiefs are utilizing our tools to build better relationship between the public.
+Police chiefs are using our tools to build better relationships with the public.

 Counties with CueHit are seeing better outcomes.

-Feedback Board is one of the most loved features increasing morale and bettering mental health of responders.
+Feedback Board is one of the most loved features, improving morale and supporting responder wellbeing.

 Agencies are getting better and deeper insights, enabling them to improve their service and follow up with the citizens.